blueginah/DrivingHelper/README.md

 1. SVM (Support Vector Machine)
 2. LSTM (Long Short-Term Memory)
 3. GRU (Gated Recurrent Units)

+Fistly, we used SVM to create the classifivation model.
+SVM is a machine learning model which provides powerful classification.
+When the data and the labels of the data are given, SVM algoritem creates a model that judges where the new data belong to.
+It is intuitive if the data is simple and requires linear model.
+However, if there are lots of lables or features, it require additional technique, such as non-linear modeling and PCA(Principal Component Analysis).
+PCA is a dimensionality-reduction mehod used to minimize the the dimesion of the dataset.
+Since there are over 180 feature, it is essention to use PCA to extract major factors that help to create a classification model.
 Write a Description
         What your application does,
         Why you used the technologies you used,